bedolpab/bedolpab/README.md

 ## Pablo C. Bedolla Ortiz.
 I am primarily interested in cryptography and quantum algorithms/computing applications (pqc) to cryptography.
 My recent work spans optimized data wrangling and data algorithms at the NASA Jet Propulsion Laboratory.

-**at the moment**: You can view our team's progress at: https://github.com/Axis-Four-Labs
+**at the moment**: working on @axisfourlabs. you can view our team's progress at: https://github.com/Axis-Four-Labs

 ```
 $ axisfetch